Xpertians/ThunderaBSA/README.md

 $ thundera folder/

-A detailed (verbose) option can be executed by adding the respective parameter:
+If you prefer to obtain a CSV report instead of JSON, use the option --output:

-$ thundera folder/ --verbose
+$ thundera folder/ --output CSV

 ### Rules generation